-LO1 - Define internal control and explain how it is applied to cash.
+LO1 - Define the fraud triangle.
+Define internal control and explain how it is applied to cash.

 Assets are the lifeblood of a company.
 As such, they must be protected.
 This duty falls to managers of a company.
 The policies and procedures implemented by management to protect assets are collectively referred to as internal controls.
-An effective internal control program not only protects assets, but also aids in accurate recordkeeping, produces financial statement information in a timely manner, ensures compliance with laws and regulations, and promotes efficient operations.
-Effective internal control procedures ensure that adequate records are maintained, transactions are authorized, duties among employees are divided between recordkeeping functions and control of assets, and employees' work is checked by others.
-The use of electronic recordkeeping systems does not decrease the need for good internal controls.
+An effective internal control program not only protects assets, but also aids in accurate record-keeping, produces financial statement information in a timely manner, ensures compliance with laws and regulations, and promotes efficient operations.
+Effective internal control procedures ensure that adequate records are maintained, transactions are authorized, duties among employees are divided between record-keeping functions and control of assets, and employees' work is checked by others.
+The use of electronic record-keeping systems does not decrease the need for good internal controls.